ec-europa/toolkit/docs/installing-project.md

 <details><summary>execute <code>./toolkit/phing install-project-clean</code></summary><p>

-This target will install your site from scratch.
-And by default it will save the database right after install to cache it.
+This target will install your site from scratch and by default it will save the database right after install to cache it.
 That way on a future build with the same platform version you will skip a part of the installation process.
 </p></details>